Student Summer Grants

-SUMMER COMMUNITY WORK-STUDY FELLOWSHIPS provide federal work-study funds for summer community-engaged learning projects.
-These projects may be primarily socially or environmentally focused.
+The SUMMER COMMUNITY WORK-STUDY PROGRAM provides work-study funding for summer work with non-profit or governmental organizations in the Lewiston/Auburn area.
 Funds are available on a competitive basis.
-Students can design projects in non-profit agencies or apply for jobs already listed for local organizations.
-Funds can be used locally or in other parts of the country with preference being given to local projects.
-Students MUST qualify for federal work-study funds in both the current academic year and the following academic year.
-Compensation is at a rate of $10/hour and students can earn up to $3700 for the summer.
-Host agencies must agree to reimburse Bates College for 25% of the student’s total earnings.
-Applicants must also submit a strong letter of support from the agency supervisor and from a faculty member.
-Summer work cannot begin until June 1st.
-For more information, contact Marty Deschaines at the Harward Center for Community Partnerships or click here to download an application.
+Students can design projects with non-profit agencies or apply for existing positions.
+Students MUST qualify for work-study funds in both the current and the following academic year.
+Students are paid $14.05/hour for up to 300 hours of work.
+Work may be part-time or full-time.
+Host agencies typically agree to reimburse Bates College for 25% of the student’s total earnings.
+Applicants must submit a letter of support from the host agency.
+For more information, contact Marty Deschaines (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.

-Click here to download a tip sheet on writing a summer grant proposal.
+Click here to download a tip sheet on writing a Harward Center summer grant proposal.

 The DAVIS PROJECTS FOR PEACE program is an invitation to undergraduates at the American colleges and universities in the Davis United World College Scholars Program to design grassroots projects that they will implement during the summer of 2022.
 The projects judged to be the most promising and feasible will be funded at $10,000 each.
 The objective is to encourage and support today’s motivated youth to create and try out their own ideas for building peace.